xiaoxiae/Education-Scripts/README.md

 The main script of the repository.
 Performs many school-related tasks, like opening the course folder/website, printing the calendar, listing finals, etc.

 ### Starting out
-If you're a student of a school that uses SIS, use `school initialize <schedule CSV>` to create this structure automatically (taken from `SIS -> Rozvrh NG -> Zobrazit všechny předměty -> CSV`) in your current working directory.
+If you're a student of a school that uses SIS, use `school initialize <schedule CSV>` to create this structure automatically (taken from `SIS -> Rozvrh NG -> Zobrazit všechny předměty -> CSV`).
 If not, see "Folder Structure" section of this document to create the structure manually.

 ### Actions